majaschneider/detour-detection/README.md

 ### Nominatim

-The metric needs [Nominatim](https://github.com/osm-search/Nominatim) to reverse geocode coordinates.
+The package needs [Nominatim](https://github.com/osm-search/Nominatim) to reverse geocode coordinates.

 Nominatim is set up to start as a docker container listening at port `8080`.
 The Nominatim service uses data about Germany.